 Call us today to see how we can help you be at your best.

 Although SharePoint Online (which is an integral part of Office 365) and SharePoint on-premises (SharePoint 2013) provide a very similar -almost identical- user interface, there are key differences that one should be aware of when executing configuration tasks.
-Most of these differences exist because SharePoint Online resides in a hosted environment beside other SharePoint online tenants and each of these tenants need to be protected against any kind of interference from other tenants.
-The classic example to illustrate this are timer jobs.
+Most of these differences exist because SharePoint Online resides in a hosted environment beside other SharePoint online tenants and each of these tenants needs to be protected against any kind of interference from other tenants.
+The classic example to illustrate this is timer jobs.
 For both SharePoint Online and SharePoint on-premises, timer jobs are acting on a farm-wide (global) scope.
 There is currently no way to restrict them on a single site collection nor on a single tenant.
 Which is why Microsoft has removed access to timer jobs and their configuration from every administration page in SharePoint Online.

-Another restriction applies to the configuration of search refiners, but before I deep dive into that, I would like to provide a short introduction of the benefits of search refiners.
+Another restriction applies to the configuration of search refiners, but before I deep dive into that, I would like to provide a short introduction to the benefits of search refiners.
 If you look at a standard SharePoint search center in SharePoint Online, it will most likely look like this:

 In the search results (the large column on the right in the screenshot shown above) you currently see that there are two search results based on my simple query.
-In the above screenshot I'm looking for documents with the name 'Demo' and SharePoint Online returns the documents I created only minutes before.
+In the above screenshot, I'm looking for documents with the name 'Demo' and SharePoint Online returns the documents I created only minutes before.
 But when you have a look on the left column you'll notice the standard search refiners 'Result type', 'Author' and 'Modified date'.
 These refiners allow to quickly filter the search results.
-Let's have a closer look on these refiners now.
-If you look on the refiner 'Result type' it shows that there is a Word document and an Excel spreadsheet.
+Let's have a closer look at these refiners now.
+If you look at the refiner 'Result type' it shows that there are a Word document and an Excel spreadsheet.
 If I was interested in Word documents, I could click on the refiner 'Word' and the search results would only show Word documents that match my current query.

 With standard refiners, a user is able to perform a basic filtering, but wouldn't it be a signification increase in user-experience to provide more refiners?
 Maybe even refiners based on custom properties?
-In this post I’d like to show you how one can configure additional refiners in a search center SharePoint Online – a considerable difference on how you would configure custom search refiners in SharePoint on-premises.
+In this post, I’d like to show you how one can configure additional refiners in a search center SharePoint Online – a considerable difference on how you would configure custom search refiners in SharePoint on-premises.

 To be able to provide additional custom search refiners in a Search Center, you'll first need to create them – done exactly the same way you would in SharePoint on-premises, but with one major difference!
 I'll cover the difference soon, but first let's start with creating a content type, adding at least one managed property based on a term set to the content type and configuring a SharePoint library to leverage this content type.
-In my demo I've done it exactly like this.
+In my demo, I've done it exactly like this.
 I created a content type named 'Demo Document' and added a managed property 'Document Type' to it.

 After I created the content type, I added this content type to a library and added two documents to that library as well - the Word document and the Excel spreadsheet you just saw in the first screenshot.
 I used different values for 'Document Type' respectively because I’d like to use 'Document Type' as an additional search refiner.
 The next screenshot shows the library with the two documents:

 Just like in SharePoint on-premises, the next step is to create a crawled property from the content type property, 'Document Type'.
 This is usually done by the SharePoint indexer upon its next crawl.
-Unfortunately you can't trigger a crawl manually in SharePoint Online like you can with SharePoint on-premises, but you can instruct SharePoint Online to trigger a crawl.
+Unfortunately, you can't trigger a crawl manually in SharePoint Online like you can with SharePoint on-premises, but you can instruct SharePoint Online to trigger a crawl.
 To do so, look for 'Search' settings and click on 'Search and offline availability'.
 A new page should show up now and you should see a button labeled 'Reindex site'.
 Similar to re-indexing a site you can also trigger SharePoint Online to re-index a library or a list.

 After a few minutes, SharePoint Online has probably updated its index.
 To verify that there is a new crawled property, I navigate to the SharePoint Online Admin Center and click on 'Search'.
-In the search administration I now click on 'Manage Search Schema'.
+In the search administration, I now click on 'Manage Search Schema'.
 Next, I click on 'Crawled Properties' and search for a crawled property with the name 'Document Type'.

 SharePoint usually creates three crawled properties, if the crawler becomes aware of a new property.
-In my demo these are the crawled properties that SharePoint Online created:
+In my demo, these are the crawled properties that SharePoint Online created:

 The second crawled property (ows_Document_x0020_Type) holds all property values that the crawler found.
-In my demo these are 'Draft' and 'Confidential'.
+In my demo, these are 'Draft' and 'Confidential'.
 This is the crawled property you would most likely use for custom search refiners.
 The crawled property beginning with 'ows_taxId' shows that the corresponding values are read from the term store.
 It holds their internal values and will usually look like this: GTSet|#fe2f50b0-8ca7-4ee4-9e3c-7f3b08dc16e4.

 Looks like the crawler has created some crawled properties, but it has not assigned them to a managed property yet.
 In SharePoint on-premises you would now start to create a new managed property and map it to the crawled property.
 If you tried this with SharePoint Online, you would fail.
 I will show you why…

 First, I create a new managed property manually - just like you probably would for SharePoint on-premises.
-Obviously this property is of type 'Text'.
+Obviously, this property is of type 'Text'.

 In SharePoint on-premises these properties are editable, but there is a workaround to create refinable managed properties in SharePoint Online - a key difference for SharePoint on-premises.
 Let's forget about creating a managed property manually and navigate back to the list of existing managed properties.
 If you look at the list closely, you will notice there are a lot of predefined managed properties of different types with names beginning with 'Refinable???'.
-The following screenshots shows some of the predefined 'string' typed properties.
+The following screenshots show some of the predefined 'string' typed properties.
 As you can see these managed properties are not mapped to any crawled property, which means they are 'unused'.